-The Corporate governance report on page 42 of the Annual Report and Accounts 2012/13 describes the systems and processes through which the directors manage and mitigate risks.
+The Corporate governance report on page 45 of the 2013/14 Annual Report and Accounts describes the systems and processes through which the directors manage and mitigate risks.
 The Board considers that the principal risks to achieving its strategic aims are set out below.
-See pages 25 to 27 of the Annual Report and Accounts 2012/13 for further information.

-- We fail to deliver demand and value through the "easier" initiatives due to a lack of rigorous change management disciplines, capabilities and resources.
+- Our 'Easier' initiatives fail to deliver demand and value due to a lack of rigorous change management disciplines, capabilities and resources.

 - We fail to unlock the potential to generate further shareholder value through the optimisation of combined purchasing and commercial synergies, while retaining accountability at our Operating Companies.

-- Our investments in new store formats and customer proposition strategies fail to stimulate increased consumer spend and do not deliver the desired return to top line like-for-like growth in our mature markets.
+- Our investments in new store formats, customer markets and customer proposition strategies fail to stimulate increased consumer spend and do not deliver the desired like-for-like sales growth in our mature markets.

 - We do not make the necessary investment in our people to ensure that we have the appropriate calibre of staff, skills and experience.

 Sustainability: Becoming Net Positive

 - We fail to deliver our sustainability targets due to not integrating our sustainability plan into the day to day operations of the business.

 - A lack of perceived price competitiveness, particularly when compared to more discount based or online competitors, would affect our ability to maintain or grow market share.